Abruzzo Coast Hotels

 Ortona was the commercially important port city of the ancient Italic population of the Frentani in pre-Roman times, as we know from the Greek geographer Strabo, and as such in the first century BC it participated in the anti-Roman revolts of those peoples who, united in a league under the capital city of Corfinio, for the first time in history called themselves “Italic peoples”.

 Ortona was then conquered by the Romans, and subsequently it became a Roman city, built on the plan of the original Italic city.
-Roman areas and streets still exist in Ortona, as well as a fountain nearby called “Hannibal’s fountain” as legend has it that the Carthaginian general stopped here to water his horses during the Second Punic War.
+Roman areas and streets still exist in Ortona, as well as a fountain nearby called “Hannibal’s fountain” as legend has it that the Carthaginian general stopped here to water his horses during the Second Punic War, one of the series of wars fought between Rome and the city of Carthage.

 The city’s long history continued through the ages: after the fall of the Roman Empire of the West Ortona was occupied by the Goths, then became Byzantine, then Longobard, then in 1060 was conquered by the Normans who set the city on fire, after which it was annexed to the Kingdom of Sicily.